-The list of games that support 3D Tempest AudioTech is fairly limited at the moment - in fact, it's just Marvel’s Spider-Man: Miles Morales, Marvel’s Spider-Man Remastered, Astro’s Playroom, Sackboy: A Big Adventure and Demon’s Souls - but you can also expect support for Gran Turismo 7, Returnal, Destruction AllStars, Ratchet & Clank: Rift Apart, Horizon Forbidden West, Resident Evil Village and more later down the road.
+The list of games that support 3D Tempest AudioTech was fairly limited at launch.
+Initially, it was just Marvel’s Spider-Man: Miles Morales, Marvel’s Spider-Man Remastered, Astro’s Playroom, Sackboy: A Big Adventure and Demon’s Souls.
+Since then, that's expanded to Gran Turismo 7, Returnal, Ratchet & Clank: Rift Apart, Horizon Forbidden West, Resident Evil Village, and plenty more.

-Unfortunately, none of the games we tried with the headphones so far sounded as immersive as, say, a Dolby Atmos film due to the limited nature of the 3D sound, but getting a taste of the 3D AudioTech was preferable to not hearing it at all.
+Unfortunately, none of the games we tried with the headphones so far sounded as immersive as, say, a Dolby Atmos film due to the limited nature of the 3D sound.
+Still, getting a taste of the 3D AudioTech was preferable to not hearing it at all.

-Over the course of a few weeks, we talked to friends on PS5 with the headset and family on Google Meet when we connected the headset to our laptop.
+Over a few weeks, we talked to friends on PS5 with the headset and family on Google Meet through our laptop.
 Both said we sounded fine, though not crystal-clear, and that it was comparable to speakerphone.
-The one added bonus of the Pulse 3D Headset is that it does have built-in mic monitoring, which allows you to hear yourself when you're talking.
-It's a nice feature to have for first-person shooters where the action can sometimes override the chat audio, and you can be sure you're coming through loud and clear.
+An added bonus of the Pulse 3D Headset is that it has built-in mic monitoring, letting you hear yourself when you're talking.
+It's a nice feature for first-person shooters where the action can sometimes override chat audio, so you can be sure you're coming through loud and clear.

 Overall, the headset's performance was far better than we expected, and while it isn't the first name in clarity or soundstage, its workman-like performance and ease-of-setup plus the support for 3D Tempest AudioTech should be more than enough to keep most gamers happy.